senaite/senaite.core/src/senaite/core/tests/doctests/WorkflowSampleDispatch.rst

     >>> date_now = DateTime().strftime("%Y-%m-%d")
     >>> date_future = (DateTime() + 5).strftime("%Y-%m-%d")

+The dispatch workflow is optional, so we enable it first:

+    >>> setup.setDispatchWorkflowEnabled(True)

 We need to create some basic objects for the test:

     >>> setRoles(portal, TEST_USER_ID, ['LabManager',])